LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * put the source code in frontmatter

+* Should I only include a page once in search results?

 ## <div style="text-align:center; color:lime"> Done </div>

 * Add latex support for markdown files